-Objecting to the Release of
+Objecting to the Release of Directory Information

 The Family Educational Rights and Privacy Act, or FERPA, permits the district to disclose appropriately designated "directory information" from a child's education records without written consent.
 "Directory information" is information that is generally not considered harmful or an invasion of privacy if released.
-This directory information will be released to anyone who follows procedures for requesting it.
+Examples include a student's photograph for publication in the school yearbook; a student's name and grade level for purposes of communicating class and teacher assignment; the name, weight, and height of an athlete for publication in a school athletic program; a list of student birthdays for generating schoolwide or classroom recognition; a student's name and photograph posted on a district-approved and -managed social media platform; and the names and grade levels of students submitted by the district to a local newspaper or other community publication to recognize the A/B honor roll for a specific grading period.
+Directory information will be released to anyone who follows procedures for requesting it.